ARichardsM/Character-Tracker/README.md

 - [ ] General Input Parameter Document
 	- [ ] Improve initial read and verification processes.
 	- [ ] Develop classes for managing Character and Unit lists.
+		- [X] Implemented a Struct for managing the lists.
 	- [ ] Implement a switch-case during entity feature creation.

 ## Backlog